mkicjn/paraforth/README.md

 The loader script and list files handle the tedium of concatenating and piping source code files (plus standard input, if applicable).
 Running `./loader.sh interactive.lst` provides the friendliest environment available for experimentation.

+From there, you can try entering the canonical Hello World example, which looks like this:

+    [ ."
+Hello, world!" cr  bye ]

 Note that due to the interaction between `cat`, standard input, and the pipe to paraforth, you will need to hit enter once paraforth terminates before returning to the terminal.
 The loader script can also be run with no arguments for additional details.

-The canonical Hello World example looks like this:

-    [ ."
-Hello, world!" cr  bye ]

 More example code is available in the [examples](examples) and [src](src) directories.